 Understanding of the process approach

 Process approach to management is a powerful way of organizing and managing activities in order to create value for the customers and interested parties.
-Organizations are usually structured into a hierarchy of functional units and are normally managed vertically.
-In such organizations the responsibilities for the intended output rest with the respective functional units.
-The end customer or the other interested party is often not visible to those involved in the functioning of different processes.
-Hence the problems that occur at the interface boundaries do not receive proper attention and get lesser priorities than the short term goals of the organization.
+Organizations are normally structured into a hierarchy of functional units and are normally managed vertically.
+In such organizations, the responsibilities for the intended output rest with the respective functional units.
+The end customer or the other interested party is frequently not visible to those involved in the functioning of different processes.
+Hence the problems which occur at the interface boundaries do not receive proper attention and get lesser priorities than the short term goals of the organization.
 This results into actions being focused on the functions rather than on the intended output leading to little or no improvement for the customer or the interested parties.

 Methodology for process approach

-The process approach is one of the strongest approaches for integrating management system because each process must be managed and improved simultaneously for all process performance measures.
-Directly linking of process performance measures with customer needs is one of the most powerful aspects of process management.
-Many methodologies are available for managing and improving processes, but all share some simple basic elements.
-A simple process management and improvement methodology is often organized in a series of steps as described below.
+The process approach is one of the strongest approaches for integrating management system since every process is to be managed and improved simultaneously for all process performance measures.
+Directly linking of process performance measures with customer needs is one of the most powerful aspects of the process management.
+Several methodologies are available for managing and improving processes, but all of them share some simple basic elements.
+A simple process management and improvement methodology is frequently organized in a series of steps which are described below.

-Step 1 – It is critical to have an overall process manager or process owner with end to end responsibility and accountability for all aspects of process performance.
-The process manager needs to understand the entire process and have the authority to effect changes in any part of it.
+Step 1 – It is critical to have an overall process manager or process owner with end to end responsibility and accountability for all aspects of the process performance.
+The process manager needs to understand the entire process and has the authority to effect changes in any part of it.

-- Step 3 – The process management team carefully gathers, analyzes and documents customer needs, including how customers use the outputs of the process.
+Step 3 – The process management team carefully gathers, analyzes, and documents customer needs, including how customers use the outputs of the process.
 The team frequently communicates with customers to understand needs from their viewpoint.
 To the extent possible, the team defines measurable customer needs and ranks them in order of importance.
-The team also directly validates needs and requirements with customers.
+The team also directly validates the needs and requirements with the customers.

-- Step 4 – In this step the customer needs and requirements are translated into measures of process performance.
+Step 4 – In this step, the customer needs and requirements are translated into measures of process performance.
 This is one of the most important and difficult steps in the process management.
-This step Includes customer satisfaction, in-process measures and measures of supplier performance in process measures.
-The step relates all important customer needs, defect rates, product tolerances and worker health and safety issues etc. to the performance measures.
+This step includes customer satisfaction, in-process measures, and measures of supplier performance in process measures.
+The step relates all important customer needs, defect rates, product tolerances, and employees’ health and safety issues etc. to the performance measures.

-- Step 6 – The first five steps provide a basic methodology for process management.
+Step 6 – The first five steps provide a basic methodology for the process management.
 But the responsibilities of the process manager and process management team do not end there.
 A significant benefit of process management is its natural fit with process improvement.
 Once process performance has been compared with customer requirements, process improvement is the natural next step.
 The gaps in process performance and the customer needs are used to determine critical process improvement opportunities.
-The process performance measures are analyzed for improvement opportunities related to sources of such attributes as errors and defects, process simplification opportunities, process bottlenecks and lack of adequate process controls.
+The process performance measures are analyzed for the improvement opportunities related to sources of such attributes as errors and defects, process simplification opportunities, process bottlenecks, and lack of adequate process controls.
 Both process effectiveness and efficiency can improve as a result of process improvement activities.
-Many tools such as PDCA cycle exist to identify process improvement opportunities.
+Several tools exist to identify process improvement opportunities.

-- Step 7 – The process improvement opportunity is selected that is to be pursued.
-This selection should take into account such attributes as the criticality of improvement needs, difficulty of improvement opportunities, and resources and expertise available.
+Step 7 – The process improvement opportunity is selected which is needed to be pursued.
+This selection is to take into account such attributes as the criticality of improvement needs, difficulty of improvement opportunities, and resources and expertize available.
 The process improvement teams are established to pursue specific improvement opportunities.